 Also, around 1987, when Iwuanyanwu Nationale of Owerri (former Spartans) played against the African Sports of Côte d’Ivoire right at the Owerri Township stadium, Nigeria’s Rashidi Yekini was playing for the Ivorian club.

-Yekini was a torn in the flesh of Iwuanyanwu Nationale’s defence.
+Yekini was a torn in the flesh of Iwuanyanwu Nationale’s defense.
 No one could mark him!
 He was taller, bigger, and faster than the defenders guarding him.
 He knew the terrain and the Iwuanyanwu players quite well.
 He almost single-handedly destroyed the Owerri ‘war-lords’ that anytime he got a through-pass it was always deadly.
-So whenever that happened, Ernest Okonkwo would say, “the devil is out of chain, the devil is unchained”.
+So whenever that happened, Ernest Okonkwo would say, “the devil is out of the chain, the devil is unchained”.

 Career and Legacy

 Such was the power of his description and coinage of expressions that former national team left-winger, Adokiye Amiesimaka was quoted in a publication as calling for the naming of the media tribune of the Abuja National Stadium after Ernest Okonkwo.

 Born in Nando in Anambra-East Local Government Area, present-day Anambra State in 1936, Ernest Okonkwo attended the local primary school there before he proceeded to the famous Government College Umuahia, present-day Imo State for his secondary studies.

 Okonkwo joined what is today the Federal Radio Corporation of Nigeria (FRCN), then known as the Nigerian Broadcasting Corporation as a Programme Assistant on March 8, 1957, before being trained at the Australian Broadcasting Commission between 1964 and 1965.
 He later became the first manager of sports and head of Outside Broadcast (OB) with sheer dint of hard work.